angeliiiv/ISQS-6339-Final-Project/README.md

 3) How are individual variables of the data directly beneficial to the business “what did the team identify as potentially valuable and why”.

 ## Data cleaning – Discuss overall quality of the data.
-Should address:
+Should address: - Angel
 1)What is overall quality of the data.
 2)What variables contain missing values/dirty values.
 3)How did we address the issues of data quality/missing values/dirty values.
 4)What issues did we have in cleaning the data – Talk about bad plans and bad code.
 What we could have done better.

 ## Data merging – Discuss methods used to merge the datasets.
-Should address:
+Should address: - Angel
 1)How was the data merged.
 2)Were there issues related to difference in granularity betweendatasets?
 How did we address issues?
 3)Did we identify any macro-variables that could be created?
 Variables that come from 2 or more variables between different datasets.